List of Star Wars spacecraft: Punishing One (JumpMaster 5000)

+The Punishing One was the personal starship of Dengar, a bounty hunter who first appeared in The Empire Strikes Back.
+It appeared in the Star Wars Legends continuity before making its first appearance in the Bounty Hunter comic series.

 Razor Crest (ST-70 assault ship)

-The ST-70 assault ship is a pre-Imperial gunship manufactured by the Corellian Engineering Coporation and used by local militaries, and was sometimes referred to as a "Razor Crest".
+The ST-70 assault ship is a pre-Imperial gunship manufactured by the Corellian Engineering Corporation and used by local militaries, and was sometimes referred to as a "Razor Crest".
 One ST-70 similarly named the Razor Crest was owned and piloted by the Mandalorian bounty hunter Din Djarin in the Disney+ web-series The Mandalorian.
 It was destroyed by Moff Gideon's Imperial remnant during a skirmish to Tython, and was later replaced by a heavily-modified N-1 starfighter.
+Djarin later acquires another ST-70 that was confiscated from an Imperial commandant and subsequently restored during The Mandalorian and Grogu (2026), which was painted yellow and christened Razor Crest 2.0 as a replacement for the one destroyed on Tython and was used in addition to his starfighter.

 Starhawk (Starhawk-class battleship)

 The Starhawk-class is a battleship class used by the New Republic, first appearing in the Aftermath trilogy of novels.
 The prototype called the Starhawk first appeared in the video game Star Wars: Squadrons.
 It was built at the Nadiri Dockyards as part of Project Starhawk for the fledgling New Republic to engage Imperial capital ships on equal terms.
 The Starhawk was assembled from scrapped parts of Imperial-class Star Destroyers, and was equipped with a tractor beam generator ten times stronger than those on a Star Destroyer.
-The tractor beam was able to double as a weapon and tear sections of hull plating off enemy starships.
+The tractor beam was able to double as a weapon and tear sections of hull plating off enemy starships, and notably was able to drag much larger ships up to and including an Executor-class Star Dreadnought.